-14. Warsaw Where to Stay
+Accommodation: Where to Stay in Stockholm

 Having been bombed to the ground during WWII, Warsaw has seen an impressive revival in recent decades.
 It is now one of the EU’s largest and liveliest metropolises.

-Lying on the banks of the Vistula River, the city sprawls over a vast area, with lots of pretty green parks interspersed amongst its grey communist-era blocks.
+Lying on the banks of the Vistula River, the city sprawls over a vast area, with lots of pretty green parks interspersed among its grey communist-era blocks.
 Of particular note is its gorgeous Old Town, which was painstakingly rebuilt after being destroyed.
 In addition to this, it is well worth visiting the top of the imposing Palace of Culture and Science for its stunning panoramas.

 Besides its cheap and cheerful milk bars which are a throwback to Communist times, Warsaw also boasts an increasing number of chic vodka bars and trendy nightclubs.
 Poland’s capital is an increasingly popular tourist destination and it is easy to see why.